-The Fund invests, though the Underlying Fund, in non-U.S. securities, emerging markets securities and debt instruments, which are subject to additional risks, as described in this Prospectus and in the Fund's SAI.
+The Fund invests, though the Underlying Fund, in investment-grade corporate securities and debt instruments, which are subject to additional risks, as described in this Prospectus and in the Fund's SAI.

 The second paragraph of the section of the Prospectus entitled "A Further Discussion of Principal Investment Strategies-The Underlying Fund" is deleted in its entirety.